Ingrid Mercado, SLPA, RBT

 A resident of Baxley, Ga.
 Tiffany is a 2013 Valdosta State University graduate with a master’s degree in Communication Sciences and Disorders.
 Since her graduation, Tiffany has acquired her Certificate of Clinical Competence (CCC), as well as her certification in Vital Stim therapy and is licensed in the state of Georgia.
 Tiffany leads our therapy services in our Hazlehurst office and services the Jeff Davis community.
 She enjoys sponsoring and assisting with missions through her church in an effort to spread God’s word to underprivileged areas.
 Outside of therapy , she can be found at the nearest CrossFit gym working on strengthening her mind and body.
 Tiffany is passionate about advocating for ALS (amyotrophic lateral sclerosis) a progressive neurodegenerative disease that affects nerve cells in the brain and spinal cord.

-A 2018 graduate of Valdosta State University with a Master’s in Education in the area of Communication Sciences and Disorders, Kari is undergoing her clinical fellowship.
+A 2018 graduate of Valdosta State University with a Master’s in Education in the area of Communication Sciences and Disorders, Kari recently obtained her Certificate of Clinical Competence through the American Speech-Langauge Hearing Association.
 She enjoys working with children and geriatric patients with swallowing deficits to improve their quality of life.
 She incorporates augmentative and alternative communication (AAC) devices whenever possible when working with children as she believes that this approach to therapy is highly beneficial.
 Kari partners with Operation Christmas Child in partnership with Samaritan’s Purse, a faith based organization founded in 1970 that provides spiritual and physical aide to hurting people around the world.
 Kari also enjoys spending time with her two puppies and sharing time with family and friends baking at home.

 Lisa Williams.
 M.Ed., CCC-SLP